What Is a UX Researcher? How to Get the Job

 Attitudinal research looks at a user’s feelings and attitudes toward an experience.

+In addition to these types of research, you will likely use context-of-use analysis.
+This is a popular research method to identify the context in which a product or application will be used by the user.
+Based on this, several aspects of the product may take priority in the research process to ensure the customers have the best experience.
+This also helps researchers and designers allocate resources where they are most important.

 One aspect of your role as a UX designer will be deciding which research method is appropriate for answering which questions.
-The UX research tool chest contains a variety of options to help you glean information from your users.
+You'll rely on a variety of research methods to help you glean information from your users.

 Card sorting: Study participants organise topics into groups that make the most sense to them and create labels for these groups.
 With this information, designers can create apps and websites that are more intuitive and easy to navigate.